 Business Conduct & Ethics Directors Senior Management Employees (a) Conflict of Interest The CG Manual embodies the policy that a director's office is one of trust and confidence.
-A director shall thus act in the best interest of the Company in a manner characterized by The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
-Personnel Manual The primary conflict of The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well.
+A director shall thus act in the best interest of the Company in a manner characterized by transparency, The conflict of interest policy of the Company is enunciated in a number of policies of the Company.
+Personnel Manual The conflict of interest policy of the Company as described in the preceding column on senior management applies to employees as well. accountability and fairness.
+He shall exercise leadership, prudence and integrity in directing the Company towards sustained progress.